 - Inflation has now settled into the operating budget.
 Hope it has plateaued for FY25. - o If so, FY25 should have less tax levy capacity going toward enormous cost spikes.
-We'll wait and see. - Supply & Demand Competing demands, fixed costs, requests, new initiatives & expectations far outweigh the ability to pay (and properly staff) within the current tax levy structure.
-See March 8, 2023 Joint Budget Meeting for a partial request list of items, notably the School's requests (which was later increased on April 11th). - The demand far exceeds the supply of money to meet the demand. - The quality of life is exceptional.
+We'll wait and see. - Competing demands, fixed costs, requests, new initiatives & expectations far outweigh the ability to pay (and properly staff) within the current tax levy structure.
+See March 8, 2023 Joint Budget Meeting for a partial request list of items. - The quality of life is exceptional.
 The value Franklin residents and businesses get for their money is exceptional.
-We are victims of our own success for providing an elite level of service at a very good tax rate.
-The School District and Municipal leaders have an excellent reputation in the state. - Debt & Interest line item decline will continue to assist in the funding of services. - However, if the Town or schools want to borrow money for facilities projects or infrastructure, this line item will increase significantly and there will be less money for general operations. - Reserves Town and School should avoid ALL attempts to use reserves. - o To maintain AAA Bond Rating for borrowing, interest rates, sustainability, security. - Rainier days will come.
+We are victims of our own success for proving an elite level of service at a very good tax rate.
+The School District and Municipal leaders have an excellent reputation. - Debt & Interest line item decline will continue to assist in the funding of services. - However, if the Town or schools want to borrow money for facilities projects or infrastructure, this line item will increase significantly and there will be less money for general operations. - Town and School should avoid ALL attempts to use reserves. - To maintain AAA Bond Rating for borrowing, interest rates, sustainability, security. - Rainier days will come.
 Town used all of its Rainy Day funds in 2019 and 2020 for the schools.

-FY24 Sample Summary Points, 2
+FY24 Sample Summary Points, 1

 - The public needs to be conscientious of the impact of cost increases to citizens: - Property values have increased = higher property taxes.
-Avg increase \$350. - Stormwater Fee July 1, 2023. - 20% Sewer Rate increase July 1, 2023, 15% July 1, 2024, 10% July 1, 2025. - Resident Municipal Aggregation .107 cent electricity rate ends November 2023. - New Rate will be 15 cents/kw through Nov 2023 to October 2025. - PFAS remediation regulatory costs (water rate increase is certain FY25 for PFAS). - Expected debt exclusion for a new Tri-County School.
-Vote November 2023. - Next 5-year capital projects in progress: - Police Station debt exclusion, Remington-Jefferson remodel, High School, Recycling Station/Solid Waste Master Plan, School & Town Technology infrastructure needs, public infrastructure needs, Washington Street sidewalk, Baron Road, Kenwood Circle and many other multi-million road projects... - Sustainability? - None of these cost increases include the structural school deficit of \$2-\$3 +/- million, sidewalks construction/advanced maintenance, net zero initiatives, community development initiatives, athletic fields and facilities, mental health initiatives, recurring capital (curriculum, vehicles, protective gear) being included in the operating budget, and so on..... - The future of national and global economics? - o Interest rates, mortgage rates, technological innovation, war, a stubborn recession and/or stubborn inflation...
+Avg increase \$350. - Stormwater Fee July 1, 2023. - 20% Sewer Rate increase July 1, 2023, 15% July 1, 2024, 10% July 1, 2025. - Resident Municipal Aggregation 10 cent electricity rate ends November 2023. - PFAS remediation regulatory costs (water rate increase is certain FY25 for PFAS). - Expected debt exclusion for a new Tri-County School.
+Vote November 2023. - Next 5-year capital projects in progress: - Police Station debt exclusion, Remington-Jefferson remodel, Recycling Station/Solid Waste Master Plan, School & Town Technology infrastructure needs, public infrastructure needs, Washington Street sidewalk, Baron Road, Kenwood Circle and many other multi-million road projects... - None of these cost increases include the structural school deficit of \$2-\$3 million, sidewalks, net zero initiatives, community development initiatives, athletic fields and facilities, mental health initiatives, recurring capital (curriculum, vehicles, protective gear) being included in the operating budget, and so on..... - The future of national and global economics? - o Interest rates, mortgage rates, technological innovation, war, a stubborn recession and/or stubborn inflation...